w3c/wai-coga/guide/understandable/helpful-symbols.md

 ## Description

-Add familiar images, symbols and pictographs to you page to aid understanding.
+Add familiar images, symbols and pictographs to aid understanding.

 ## User Story

-<blockquote class="pull">As someone who finds reading and language difficult I see symbols that help me find sections and understand paragraphs or words.</blockquote>
+<blockquote class="pull">As someone who finds reading and language difficult I see symbols that help me find sections and understand content.</blockquote>

 ## What To Do